-Michael Paymar was elected to the Minnesota House of Representatives in 1996 and is now serving in his 7th term as a legislator from St. Paul, Minnesota.
+Michael Paymar was elected to the Minnesota House of Representatives in 1996 and served 9 terms as a legislator from St. Paul, Minnesota.
 At the Capitol, he is chair of the Public Safety Finance Division which has budget oversight over the Department of Correction, Department of Public Safety, Department of Human Rights, the Courts and crime victim programs.
 He is also member of the House Finance Committee, Public Safety Policy Division and the Civil Justice Division.

 Michael Paymar is also a member of the Council of State Governments Public Safety and Justice Task Force and the National Conference of State Legislatures Committee on Law and Justice

 Paymar served on the Duluth City Council in Duluth, Minnesota in the1980s.
 During his tenure he was President, Vice President and Finance Chair.
 Paymar was appointed to both the St. Paul and Duluth Charter Commissions by District Courts in Minnesota.